yanxiaodi/ImagesImporter4XamariniOS/README.md

 ## Adding an image by the editor

-First, let us follow the official instruction to add a image.
-Right click the `Asset Catalogs` and select `Add Asset Catalog`:
+First, let us follow the official instruction to add an image.
+Right-click the `Asset Catalogs` and select `Add Asset Catalog`:

 ![1547159671123](assets/1547159671123.png)